pharmaverse/gridify/README.md

 Along with the authors and contributors, thanks to the following people for their support:

-Jonathan Bleier, Alberto Montirioni, Cynthia McShea, Oswald Dallimore, Laetitia Lemoine, Richard Abdy
+Alberto Montironi, Jonathan Bleier, Cynthia McShea, Nils Penard, Oswald Dallimore, Laetitia Lemoine, Richard Abdy